What Is a Pacemaker? (Uses, What It's For & Recovery)

 Patients should fast for at least 4 hours prior to the scheduled surgery time.
 Any necessary medications should only be taken with sips of water.

-How pacemaker surgery is done
+How the surgery is performed

 Surgery after-care